levkris/Somtoday-Mod/CONTRIBUTING.md

     # After this, add any attachment if needed
     ```
   - You don't have to fill in everything, only whatever applies.
+  - Make sure your pull request targets the correct base branch, and that both bases match.